caulagi/blog/_posts/complementing-python-with-rust.md

 Before I show the difference in numbers, I want to take a moment to talk about the method signature in Rust.

 ```
-/// Find the most common words in the bag based on
+/// Find most common words in
+/// the bag based on number
-/// number of occurrences
+/// of occurrences
 fn n_most_common<T>(
     bag: HashMap<T, usize>,
     n: usize) -> Vec<(T, usize